New Riverside, Shrewsbury

 New Riverside is a proposed £150m shopping centre redevelopment project in Shrewsbury, Shropshire, England, which is planned to link the town's Darwin and former Pride Hill centres and comprehensively redevelop the Riverside centre site.

 The redevelopment will comprise approximately 50 new shops and 15 new restaurant and cafe units, totalling around 225,000 sq ft and create one, linked and extended centre of 680,000 sq ft.
-The scheme will be anchored by a Debenhams department store of 95,000 sq ft.

 Preliminary plans were put to public consultation in July 2011 and the scheme was granted planning permission in April 2012.
 Work was due to start summer 2013 with completion due late 2015, however a delay to the project was announced in May 2013.

-The project will now not be started until some time in the future - if at all, as of yet no works have been implemented.
+The demolition of the Riverside Shopping Centre commenced in August 2024.

 Scheme features

 The developers maintain New Riverside will be built with high quality materials and improve connectivity in the town.

 The reconfigured shopping centres will link with the town centre from the main shopping thoroughfare of Pride Hill through to Raven Meadows multi-storey car park, the riverside and Frankwell, Roushill Bank with access to Mardol and to the bus station.
 New 'multi level streets' covered by a petal roof of the design seen at Bristol's Cabot Circus and Trinity Leeds will meet at a central public space and terrace down to the river at Smithfield Road.